folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 Q: Who can do that?
 How is it done?
   A: It can be done in `Resources->Worklods` menu.
 Select desired Kubernetes Pod and use `+` and `-` buttons

+Q: How do developers access the logs?
+  A: Developer can use `View logs` in `Workloads` menu in every Kubernetes Pod.
+Or use `https://logs.ci.folio.org` aggregator

 ## Limitations
 * No Okapi securing is provided.